asdf-vm/asdf/docs/guide/getting-started.md

 `asdf` scripts need to be sourced **after** you have set your `$PATH` and **after** you have sourced your framework (oh-my-zsh etc).

 ::: warning
 On macOS, starting a Bash or Zsh shell automatically calls a utility called `path_helper`. `path_helper` can rearrange items in `PATH` (and `MANPATH`), causing inconsistent behavior for tools that require specific ordering.
 To workaround this, `asdf` on macOS defaults to forcily adding its `PATH`-entries to the front (taking highest priority).
-This is controllable with the `ASDF_FORCE_PREPEND` variable.`.
+This is controllable with the `ASDF_FORCE_PREPEND` variable.
 :::

 Restart your shell so that `PATH` changes take effect.
 Opening a new terminal tab will usually do it.